 - No paper works

-- No data entry – This significantly reduce both cost and time of data collection.
+- No data entry – This significantly reduces both cost and time of data collection.

 - Reduce errors significantly – Data entered the system only once, and everyone uses the same data.
 Therefore it reduces human errors significantly.

 - Data Validation on the Field – Data validation will ensure correct data entry in relevant fields and completeness of the data.
 Reduce the % of invalid data.